ray-project/ray/doc/source/serve/index.md

 :::{tabbed} Model composition

-In this example we demonstrate Serve's model composition API allowing you to express a complex computation graph and deploy it as a unit.
+In this example we demonstrate Serve's model composition API allowing you to express a complex computation graph and deploy it as a Serve application.

 ```{literalinclude} doc_code/quickstart_graph.py
 :language: python